Online PhD & PsyD Programs in Counseling and Psychology – Doctoral Programs

 • PsyD in Counseling Psychology: Students in PsyD programs focus on client interaction, assessment, diagnosis, and treatment and learn practical applications of research-based psychology practices; a one-year internship may be required.

-Online Counseling and Psychology PhD Program Accreditation
+Online Counseling and Psychology Doctoral Program Accreditation

 As mentioned above, master’s and doctoral counseling degree programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 There are more than 900 CACREP-accredited programs in the United States.
 Programs demonstrate their academic rigor through a two-part process of self and peer assessment and must prove that their mission, curriculum, and teaching meet high standards of excellence.